andrewsage/open311server/README.md

 The current data include is:

 * Community Groups contact information within the geographic region of Aberdeen City Council (note this data has not been cleaned and may appear corrupt for some results)
+* Public car parks within the geographic region of Aberdeen City Council
+* Schools within the geographic region of Aberdeen City Council

+Scrappers
+====

+Some data scrappers have been created for extracting some of the data from existing websites.

+The current scrappers are for:

+* Schools within the geographic region of Aberdeen City Council [http://www.aberdeencity.gov.uk/education_learning/schools/scc_schools_list.asp](http://www.aberdeencity.gov.uk/education_learning/schools/scc_schools_list.asp)

 Running the app
 ===